adaltas/ece-bigdata-2024-spring-app/modules/99.project/README.md

 ## Due date

-The project has to be finished for December 31st, 2021.
+The project has to be finished for 26 Avril.

 ## Project examples